Peperomia Plant Care Essentials You Need

 Fertilize: You can give your plant some help during its growing season, which is spring and summer.
 Go ahead and fertilize with a diluted liquid fertilizer once per month and count that as one of your plant’s waterings.

 Pruning and Propagating: It’s normal to want to prune an errant leaf now and again, but don’t go crazy.
 Peperomias are a bit more forgiving than other foliage varieties, if you pinch the stem just below the leaf, the plant will create more branches and more leaves.
 You can propagate your plant anytime, even using one of the leaves you pruned off.
-Give that pruned leaf plenty of light and water while it’s in soil and you should see roots after just a few weeks.
+Give that pruned leaf plenty of light and water while it’s in the soil and you should see roots after just a few weeks.

 Repotting: Don’t worry about this for a few years.
 Since your peperomia grows slowly, you should see any roots coming out of the pot’s drainage holes for about 2 years.
 When you repot, always do so in a larger pot.